Quick Answer

 | Communicate amendments to existing customers | within 60 days, no charge |

 Age; other investments; financial situation and needs; tax status; investment objectives; investment experience; investment time horizon; liquidity needs; risk tolerance; plus any other information the customer discloses.
-Risk tolerance and time horizon are the two candidates most often drop, and both are required.
+Risk tolerance and time horizon are the two factors most often dropped; both are required.

 - Waives customer-specific suitability only.
-Reasonable-basis always applies; quantitative still applies where control exists.
+Reasonable-basis always applies; quantitative suitability is not waived either.

 - All three conditions: institutional-account status (listed entity or $50 million in assets), a reasonable belief the customer can evaluate risk independently, and the customer's affirmative indication of independent judgment.

-- MSRB municipal-suitability rule: the muni parallel to the FINRA suitability rule, covering 529 plans, Local Government Investment Pools (LGIPs), and ABLE accounts.
+- MSRB municipal-suitability rule: the muni parallel to FINRA suitability, covering 529 plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts.
 Same three obligations.
-Tax status is outcome-determinative (recommending tax-exempt munis to a low-bracket customer is a classic red flag).
-For retail customers, Reg BI compliance satisfies it.
+Tax status is a red flag for a low-bracket customer, not automatically determinative.
+It does not apply where Reg BI does.

 - Investment-analysis-tool rule: governs interactive tools that simulate outcomes.
 Requires written disclosure of methodology, limitations, assumptions, universe of investments, and revenue bias.
 Additive to the suitability rules, not a substitute.